timler/facial-recognition/README.md

-# facial-recognition Watch
+# facial-recognition watch

 ## Description

-Facial Recognition REST API built with FastAPI
+Facial Recognition Watch REST API built with FastAPI

 It uses the face_recognition library for the core functionality of processing and recognizing faces in images.
 The API can accept images through HTTP requests, identify faces in the received images, and compare them to a database of known faces.